Counting subgraphs in fftp graphs with symmetry: Examples

 Let $w' \in W$ such that $d_S(w',w)=1$.
 Let $t \in S$ such that $w' =wt$.
 Upon exchanging $w'$ and $w$ we may assume that $|w'|_S = |wt|_S = |w|_S+1$.
 If $ut$ is $X$-reduced, then, by the above, $\pi_X(w') = \{v\}$ (since $wt = vut$) and the diameter of $\pi_{W_X}(w) \cup \pi_{W_X} (w') = \{v\}$ is $0$.
 So, we may assume that $ut$ is not $X$-reduced.
 By Lemma \ref{lem:X-reduced} there exists $s \in X$ such that $|sut|_S < |ut|_S= |u|_S+1$.
 We also have $|ut|_S = |u|_S+1$ by hypothesis and $|su|_S = |u|_S +1$ since $u$ is $X$-reduced.
 By Lemma \ref{lem:exchangecond} this implies that $su = ut$, hence $w' = vsu$.
 Since $u$ is $X$-reduced, it follows that $\pi_{W_X} (w') = \{ vs \}$, hence the diameter of $\pi_{W_X} (w) \cup \pi_{W_X} (w') = \{v, vs\}$ is $1$. \end{proof}

 {\textbf{{Acknowledgments}}} This work was originated by a question of Ian Leary, who asked the author about growth Schreier graphs of relatively hyperbolic groups with respect to parabolic subgroups, in the ferry returning from the conference in Ventotene 2015.
 The relative falsification by fellow traveler property appeared in the paper after a question of Ilya Gekhtman about the case of automatic groups.
-Finally, the author thanks Luis Paris for his interest and for providing the proof of Proposition \ref{prop:Luis}.
+The author thanks Luis Paris for his interest and for providing the proof of Proposition \ref{prop:Luis}.
+Finally, the authors thanks an anonymous referee for valuable comments that improved the exposition of the paper.